A Solid anatomical foundation is required for understanding and teaching yoga

 - Practical applications of teaching anatomy and physiology in the studio or to your clients.

 - Hands on, small group practice sequencing, adjusting, and modifying yoga asana.

-- This course includes the Critical Anatomy book.
+- This course includes the Critical Anatomy book and workbook.

 - It is worth 14 Yoga Alliance continuing education hours (10 contact and 4 non-contact hours).